LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 **Invariants**
 - Is an instance of a buffer
-- Each topic relates to exactly one category schema
+- For each category schema there are exactly two topics for it, one for the processed data one for the raw data
 - Data is stored persistent for at least the entire runtime of the streaming pipeline
 - Provides at-least-once-delivery
 - during runtime, provides an arbitrary number of redeliveries